puppetlabs/puppetlabs-node_encrypt/README.md

 ### Using the command line decryption tool

-This comes with a Puppet Face that can decrypt ciphertext on the command line, using the same agent certs as the encrypted file resource type.
+This comes with a Puppet Face that can encrypt or decrypt on the command line.
 You can use this in your own scripts via several methods.
+The ciphertext can be generated on the CA or any compile master using the `puppet node encrypt` command.

+    # puppet node encrypt -t testhost.puppetlabs.vm "encrypt some text"
+    -----BEGIN PKCS7-----
+    MIIMqwYJKoZIhvcNAQcDoIIMnDCCDJgCAQAxggJ7MIICdwIBADBfMFoxWDBWBgNV
+    BAMMT1B1cHBldCBDQSBnZW5lcmF0ZWQgb24gcHVwcGV0ZmFjdG9yeS5wdXBwZXRs
+    [...]
+    MbxinAGtO0eF4i8ova9MJykDPe600IY2b9ZY4mIskDqvHS9bVoK4fJGuRWAXiVBY
+    bFaZ36l90LkyLLrrSfjah/Tdqd8cHrphofsWVFWBmM1uErX1jBuuzngIehm40pN7
+    ClVbGy9Ow3zado1spWfDwekLoiU5imk77J9POy0X8w==
+    -----END PKCS7-----

-Assume that we've set a variable like such:
+Decrypting on the agent is just as easy, though a bit more flexible.
+For convenience in these examples, let's assume that we've set a variable like such:

     # export SECRET=$(puppet node encrypt -t testhost.puppetlabs.vm "your mother was a hamster")

+You can then decrypt this data by:

 * Passing data directly using the `--data` option:
     * `puppet node decrypt --data "${SECRET}"`